 - What is cancer?

-Cancer is hundreds of diseases.
+Cancer is hundreds of diseases under a single word umbrella.
 We have more than 200 types of cells and more than 70 organs, and even when looking at a specific one, like the breast for example, there are many “sub-types” of cancer in that location that are quite different and will require different kinds of treatment.
 It will take much more research to understand all of these diseases.
-While they have some things in common – cells growing out of control – they have important differences.
+While they have some things in common (cells growing out of control, mainly) they have important differences.
 That’s why we need new drugs and more basic research into cancer biology.

 Sometimes awareness is very important.
 Breast cancer research and treatment may not be where it is now without the dedicated campaigns we’ve seen.
 Hard-to-spot and unusual symptoms and risky behaviours can be spotted/avoided more easily with clear education.

 For example, HIV/AIDS became a serious public health issue in the UK in the eighties but public health campaigns hammered home the important messages about safe sex and drug use, and it had measurable positive effects, on other STIs too.
 But you do have to specify what you want people to be aware of, and that seems to be lacking in this case.

 There are a lot of valid, important and interesting questions the campaign could raise.
 But, as far as I can see, it hasn’t really.
 So here we are.
 However, a simple, engaging campaign cannot take the place of a comprehensive education on a very complicated subject, and it never will.
 If it inspires people to learn more then that’s great.
 Here are a few things worth thinking about, if you are interested.